OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 Keep in mind that you must use the same flavor of database engine for the 3 databases used by the platform (platform and apps, logs, session).
 Combinations of database engines, for example, using SQL Server for the platform database and Azure SQL database for the logs and or session databases (or any other combination), are not supported.

-* Microsoft SQL Server 2019 and compatibility level 150, since Platform Server 11.12.0 <sup>1</sup>
+* Microsoft SQL Server 2019 or higher, with compatibility level 150, since Platform Server 11.12.0 <sup>1</sup>
 * Microsoft SQL Server 2017 (Web Edition or higher edition)<sup>1</sup>
 * Microsoft SQL Server 2016 (Web Edition or higher edition)<sup>1</sup>
 * Microsoft SQL Server 2014 (Web Edition or higher edition)<sup>1</sup>